 The span pot is located below the zero pot (see Figure 3).
-Use a small flat blade screwdriver to turn the span pot's adjustment screw and adjust the amplifier's gas response output during the calibration procedure.
-Turn the adjustment screw clockwise to increase the span output and counterclockwise to decrease the span output.
+Use a small flat blade screwdriver to turn the span pot's adjustment screw and adjust the amplifier's fresh air output during the start up and calibration procedure.
+Turn the adjustment screw clockwise to increase the fresh air output and counterclockwise to decrease the fresh air output.

-CAUTION: The amplifier includes additional pots.
-They are factory-set.
-Do not adjust them.
+CAUTION: The amplifier includes an additional pot.
+It is factory-set.
+Do not adjust it.